 Risk factors associated with gestational diabetes include:

-Because of the risks gestational diabetes poses on pregnancy, surrogacy agencies don’t accept women with gestational diabetes requiring the use of insulin or similar medications
+Because of the risks gestational diabetes poses to pregnancy, surrogacy agencies don’t accept women with gestational diabetes requiring the use of insulin or similar medications

 Endometriosis occurs when the tissue lining a woman’s uterus grows outside of the womb, including the ovaries, fallopian tube, cervix, bladder, and even the tissue that holds the uterus in place.
 Endometriosis makes it harder to conceive and can cause infertility--still, women with endometriosis can undergo surgery to remove these growths.
 Endometriosis is a disqualifier for surrogates, where it is of the utmost importance that their fertility hasn’t been compromised by medical conditions.